cartland/teleserver/README.md

 * `-port`: Port for the webserver.
 Default is 8080.
 * `-serial`: Port for the serial uart connection.
 Will error if not provided.
 * `-baud`: Baud rate for the serial port.
 Default is 115200.
+* `-can`: Interpret the serial input as binary CAN messages instead of JSON.
+   Default is false.
 * `-fake`: Ignore serial port, serve fake data.
 * `-log_file`: Log to a file with this prefix. "_YYYY-MM-DD_HH:MM:SS" is added as a suffix.
 Default prefix is "_tmp".